Generic Name: naloxone (nasal) (na LOX one)

 extreme drowsiness, especially if you are unable to wake the person from sleep.

-Even if you are not sure an opioid overdose has occurred, if the person is not breathing or is unresponsive, give naloxone nasal right away and then seek emergency medical care.
+Even if you are not sure an opioid overdose has occurred, if the person is not breathing or is unresponsive, give Narcan right away and then seek emergency medical care.

 Do not assume that an overdose episode has ended if symptoms improve.
-You must get emergency help after giving naloxone nasal.
+You must get emergency help after giving Narcan.
 You may need to perform CPR (cardiopulmonary resuscitation) on the person while you are waiting for emergency help to arrive.

 After giving this medicine, stay with the person and watch for continued signs of overdose.
 You may need to give another dose every 2 to 3 minutes until emergency help arrives.
 Follow all medication instructions carefully.

-Each single-use spray pump contains enough naloxone nasal for one use only.
+Each single-use spray pump contains enough Narcan for one use only.
 Throw away after one use, even if there is still some medicine left in the pump after using a dose.

 Store at room temperature away from moisture and heat.
 Keep each spray pump in the box until you are ready to give a dose.
 Do not use this medicine if the expiration date on the label has passed.